quantum-dan/gsi_project/README.md

 * A primitive template format (to be replaced by Bottle's built-in template capabilities when more time is available)
 * Account creation and logins
 * Set account roles (user/admin/superuser) with a dummy admin panel
+* Graded quiz capability

 ## next
-The next step is to create a quiz format and the ability to add questions through the admin panel.
-For users, it will display quizzes and list their previous scores.
-Probably after the declared deadline 11/31, I will be adding one-page functionality (mainly client-side code) for everything except POST requests.
+The next step is to associate quiz scores with accounts so you can view your average score.
+After that I'll make an admin panel so we can create and add questions to quizzes without fiddling with the database.
+(This will also allow me to SQL-sanitize quiz-related queries).
+Then I'll add a one-page design for all the GET requests.
+Entirely front-end there.
+The final step will be styling.

 ## files and versioning
 * main.py contains the routes and executes the application